ni/niveristand-custom-device-handbook/docs/Key_Concepts.md

 ### Configuration and Engine (RT Driver VI)

 A Custom Device has two sides.
-The *configuration* side runs on the host computer and defines how the operator adds and configures the Custom Device through System Explorer (initialization VI, pages, action VIs).
+The *configuration* side runs on the host computer and defines how the user adds and configures the Custom Device through System Explorer (initialization VI, pages, action VIs).
 On the configuration side, the *Initialization VI* is the configuration VI that System Explorer runs whenever the Custom Device is added to the system definition.
 It builds up the default channel/section list and does not populate the subpanel.

 The *engine* side runs on the target inside the [VeriStand Engine](https://www.ni.com/docs/en-US/bundle/veristand/page/vs-engine.html) and defines the Custom Device's run-time behavior.
 Its behavior is defined by the *RT Driver VI*, which runs after the Custom Device deploys to the execution host and is where the Custom Device does its real work — reading and writing channel data and communicating with hardware.
 When the engine executes with respect to the rest of the system is determined by its [execution mode](Custom_Device_Types.md).
 Configuration data reaches the engine through properties stored in the system definition and deployed to the target.